 - The Registrar will render a decision within 10 calendar days of receipt of the appeal and notify both the student and the office placing the Service Indicator/Hold.

-- Should the Registrar’s action not be acceptable to either party, a further appeal may be directed in writing to the Assistant Vice Chancellor for Student Affairs within 10 calendar days of the decision rendered by the Registrar.
+- Should the Registrar’s action not be acceptable to either party, a further appeal may be directed in writing to the Chief Student Affairs Officer within 10 calendar days of the decision rendered by the Registrar.